speed40/Prototype-ide/README.md

-# KT IDE
+# Prototype IDE

-A functional and customizable open-source IDE built with KivyMD.
-KT IDE provides a modern, cross-platform development environment with extensive customization options, syntax highlighting, and a modular architecture.
+A functional and customizable open-source IDE snippets built with KivyMD.
+It provides a modern, cross-platform development environment with extensive customization options, syntax highlighting, and a modular architecture.

 **License:** MIT Licensed - Ready to tweak, hack, and extend.